Principal Park

 Principal Park, formerly Sec Taylor Stadium, is a minor league baseball stadium in Des Moines, Iowa.
-It is the home field of the International League's Iowa Cubs.
+It is the home field of the Iowa Cubs of the International League.

 Features

 Principal Park is at the confluence of the Des Moines River and the Raccoon River in downtown Des Moines.
 The stadium seats 11,500 fans, with 4,088 club seats and has 45 luxury suites, 12 of which are in a building in left field that also houses the Cub Club restaurant.
 The Iowa State Capitol building is visible from beyond the center field fence, while some seats also provide views of the Des Moines skyline.